naveenk918/PROMPT-ENGINEERING/README.md

 # Result
-Thus Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs).
+Thus Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs) verified.